ausazh/Uhhuonanjh/docs/2 - phonology.md

 |lateral apx|       |/l/      |/ʎ/      |       |       |
 |trill      |       |/r̥/ /r/  |         |       |       |

-- Voiced and unvoiced nasals and trills are found in complimentary distribution in most clusters, but are distinguished between vowels and word-finally.
+- Voiced and unvoiced nasals and trills are found in complimentary distribution in most clusters, but are distinguished between vowels and morpheme-finally.
 Voiced and unvoiced nasals are beginning to merge.
 - The two trills are a result of a merger between earlier alveolar and guttural trills.
 The resulting phoneme is realised differently among different areas - /r/ can be realised variously as \[r ~ ɾ], \[ɽ], \[ʐ], \[ʀ], \[ʁ], etc.
 - The exact pronunciation of the postalveolar affricates /t͡ʃ/ and /d͡ʒ/ varies.
 In addition to being pronounced as written, they may also be alveolar \[t͡s] \[d͡z], retroflex \[t͡ʂ] \[d͡ʐ] (reflecting earlier pronunciation) or may merge with palatal.
-- /f/ and /ʋ/ are labiodental and assimilate adjacent bilabials to labiodentals.  /ʋ/ can sometimes be vocalised to \[u ~ ʊ].
+- /f/ and /ʋ/ are labiodental and assimilate adjacent bilabials to labiodentals.  /ʋ/ can sometimes be vocalised to \[ʊ ~ ʏ], especially when sandwiched in the middle of clusters/word-finally, e.g. /ˈmɛʔɔdʋ/ > \[ˈmɛʔɔdʊ]; /ˈɢæo̯rdʋɲæ/ > \[ˈɢæo̯rdʏɲæ]
 - Uvular nasals will assimilate to nearby velars, becoming \[ŋ̊] \[ŋ].
 - Glottal stop /ʔ/ can assimilate to nearby consonants, though in careful speech this is avoided.
+- Most dialects assimilate voicing of nasals and trills when not otherwise assimilated in clusters (usually across morpheme boundaries), e.g. /ɴɛɲ̊/ + /ɟeɲ/ > \[ɴɛɲɟeɲ]

 ## Romanisation